GS_PhantomCam

 - The Cam Core receives

-- The blend profile returns a duration and an easing curve (see Curves Utility).
-If no profile entry matches, the Cam Core falls back to its own default blend time and easing configured directly on the component.
+- The matched entry returns duration, easing, blend shape, an inherit-state flag, and a pivot source.
+If no profile entry matches, the Cam Core falls back to its own default blend time, easing, and shape.

 - On completion, the Cam Core parents the main camera to the new dominant phantom, locking them together until the next transition.